 Simplicity is key – Optimize where you have control, simplify and reduce when you don’t.

 The guidelines for a fast Shopify, Squarespace, Wix or any other website builder-based website are really based on common-sense:

 Keep things simple and ensure your page has a light-weight footprint.

 - Optimize your images

-Scale and compress images.
+Properly size and efficiently encode images.
 Don’t make your users download more data than they need to.

 - Limit use of third-party resources